avm99963/covid19/README.md

 # covid-19
 This is the code for https://covid-19.sandbox.avm99963.com, which contains graphs which determine the level of risk of each Catalan health area due to the COVID-19, based on the work of the [BIOCOMSC](https://biocomsc.upc.edu/en/covid-19/daily-report) group at the Polytechnic University of Catalonia (UPC).

+It can also be used to generate risk graphs for custom areas by defining these areas in the `config/customAreas.php` file.

 **DISCLAIMER**: The data shown in the website might be wrong due to a wrong implementation.

 ## Installation